FreddyCi/ppro_uxp_adobe/docs/rules/premiere_pro_uxp_panel_task_breakdown.md

 - Implement async/await patterns with proper error boundaries
 - Follow established service patterns from FireflyService and GeminiService
 - Do not over engineer - focus on core first-last-frame video generation workflow
 ---

+### T023.5: Pivot Storage Pipeline to Bolt Hybrid Local FS
+**Status:** To Do
+**Dependencies:** T020.5
+**Priority:** High
+**Estimate:** 90 minutes
+**Progress Note:** Azure blob operations are blocking the POC; we need a local-only workflow using the existing Bolt UXP hybrid add-on while keeping the Azure code parked for future reactivation.
+**Description:** Temporarily disable Azure blob storage usage and route all generation outputs through Bolt UXP's C++ hybrid filesystem layer so Firefly assets save locally for the POC.
+**Deliverables:**
+- Azure blob service entry points (e.g., `AzureSDKBlobService.ts`, `BlobService.ts`, `GalleryStorageService.ts`) wrapped or commented so no cloud calls execute during the POC
+- Local storage helper built on Bolt UXP hybrid APIs that writes files to OS-specific user directories with folder discovery + creation
+- Generation pipeline updated to write prompt outputs and metadata to the local directory instead of Azure blobs
+- Firefly presigned URL downloader that fetches remote assets and persists them via the local storage helper
+- Configuration toggle documenting how to re-enable Azure once ready (env flag or service factory note) **Acceptance Criteria:**
+- Running the panel stores new generations in the local filesystem on both macOS and Windows without contacting Azure endpoints
+- Existing Azure service modules remain compilable but are effectively disabled via guards, ensuring future reactivation requires minimal effort
+- Firefly assets originating from presigned AWS URLs download locally and appear in the gallery with correct metadata and preview thumbnails after a panel reload
+- Documentation (inline comments or README snippet) explains the temporary local-storage flow and how to swap back to Azure **Simple Test:**
+1. Launch the panel with the `VITE_STORAGE_MODE=local` toggle (or documented equivalent).
+2. Generate an image via Firefly and confirm the file lands under the expected Bolt hybrid directory.
+3. Trigger a Firefly job that returns a presigned URL, download it through the new helper, and verify the file appears beside the direct generations.
+4. Restart the panel and confirm gallery entries and local files remain accessible without Azure connectivity.
+**Coding Rules:**
+- Keep Azure-related code intact but gate execution with clear conditional flags.
+- Reuse existing Bolt hybrid utilities under `src/hybrid` where possible before writing new wrappers.
+- Prefer straightforward file writes (no extra abstraction) to meet the POC timeline.
+- Update docs and comments sparingly—focus on accuracy over volume.
+---

 ### T024: Create Video Upload and Import Pipeline